wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 During my college's Accepted Students Day, I saw my first partner acro performance.
 Something about it, maybe the challenge or the novelty, instantly captivated me.
 It also helped that one of the first friends I made was a flying trapeze instructor, and together we motivated each other as we gradually infiltrated the campus aerial club.
 I kept up with aerial arts throughout college and into my post-bacc, drawn to how it demanded discipline, creativity, and _somehow_ made use of my stubbornness.

 Early on, we were encouraged to try a variety of disciplines: aerial hoop, trapeze, silks, rope, and partner acro.
 I'd always been naturally flexible but lacked upper-body strength, so anything that required me to hold myself up for long periods (i.e., everything but hoop and trapeze) wasn't particularly appealing.
 I immediately gravitated toward aerial hoop and chose to specialize in it.
-It was the only apparatus I ever performed on, and I've never regretting not branching out being what some might call a "one-trick pony."
+It was the only apparatus I ever performed on, and I've never regretting not branching out or being what some might call a "one-trick pony."

 That tendency to commit early and stay committed extends beyond aerial.
 I'm someone who, once drawn to something, goes all in.
 Whether it's based on what comes naturally or what I find intuitively enjoyable, I tend to stay loyal to my preferences--or, to borrow some jargon from my field, I'm "internally consistent."